Chemotherapy: Treatment strategies

 All chemotherapy regimens require that the recipient be capable of undergoing the treatment.
 Performance status is often used as a measure to determine whether a person can receive chemotherapy, or whether dose reduction is required.
 Because only a fraction of the cells in a tumor die with each treatment (fractional kill), repeated doses must be administered to continue to reduce the size of the tumor.
 Current chemotherapy regimens apply drug treatment in cycles, with the frequency and duration of treatments limited by toxicity.

-Efficiency
+Effectiveness

-The efficiency of chemotherapy depends on the type of cancer and the stage.
+The effectiveness of chemotherapy depends on the type of cancer and the stage.
 The overall effectiveness ranges from being curative for some cancers, such as some leukemias, to being ineffective, such as in some brain tumors, to being needless in others, like most non-melanoma skin cancers.